keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

 - DORA metrics are collected out of the box when the Lifecycle Toolkit is enabled
-- OpenTelemetry traces everything that happens in the Kubernetes pod scheduler and can display this information with dashboard tools such as Grafana.
+- OpenTelemetry runs traces that show everything that happens in the Kubernetes pod scheduler and can display this information with dashboard tools such as Grafana.
 - Specific metrics that you can define to monitor